What Nutrients Are Best During Your Time of the Month?

 Although periods can be an absolute pill, thankfully ladies, we have an ally – mother nature.
 As a woman herself, mother nature more or less understands what it’s like to be in pain each month.
 Because she gets it, she’s prepared foods that are packed with a wide range of essential nutrients to help us get rid of period cramps.

 When it comes to period nutrition, all sources will tell you that iron is essential to replenish.
-Times suggests “…healthy food rich in iron like beans, dark chocolate, leafy greens, nuts, sunflower seeds, and tofu in your diet.”1 Although some sources suggest the occasional meats, others advise avoiding animal products entirely.
+The Times of India suggests that women include “…healthy food rich in iron like beans, dark chocolate, leafy greens, nuts, sunflower seeds, and tofu in your diet.”1 Although some sources suggest the occasional meats, others advise avoiding animal products entirely.
 The specifics are up to you and what works best for your body, but at the end of the day, you’ll need iron!
 If meat products are off the table, never underestimate the power of dark, leafy greens.

 Potassium can also help relieve bloating and cramping.
 For this reason, a banana is always a great go-to.
 Insufficient potassium can lead to more painful, longer-lasting cramps.
 Other great sources of potassium include potatoes, leafy greens, and other veggies.

 Magnesium helps to calm the mind and muscles.
 In doing so, it helps reduce cramping.
 Magnesium is found in nuts like cashews or almonds, many beans, and of course, fruits and veggies.

 Nobody wants to feel extra bloated during their period and fiber helps us to maintain regular bowel movements.
 Many fruits and veggies such as apples or sweet potatoes are a good go-to.
 In addition, different types of beans, seeds, and nuts provide great fiber.2